 Part of Running a Family Office Under $100M

 Maybe you've had money for a while.
 Maybe your exit was three years ago, or seven, and you've built something that sort of works.
 Advisors you've assembled over time.
 Some structure.
-Investments are scattered across accounts and funds.
+Investments scattered across accounts and funds.
 It functions.
 Bills get paid.
 Nothing's on fire.

 But is it actually working?